KIRANKUMAR7296/Change-User-Profile/README.md

 Steps :

-1. Delete all the apps & clear the folders in the Users Account corresponding folder.
+1. `Delete` all the apps & clear the folders in the users account corresponding folder.

 2. Open `Command Prompt` in `Admin`